-With Christmas coming up quickly, I see lots of posts on social media about gift guides, what my friends’ and acquaintences’ kids want for Christmas, how they’re trying to afford all the expectations of the holidays, and so many other issues.
+With Christmas coming up quickly, I see lots of posts on social media about gift guides, what my friends’ and acquaintances’ kids want for Christmas, how they’re trying to afford all the expectations of the holidays, and so many other holiday issues.

-I used to be one of those moms, struggling not to dig us further into debt while providing a magical commercial Christmas for our four kids.
+I used to be one of those moms, struggling not to dig us too much further into debt while providing a magical, “curated perfection,” commercial Christmas for our four kids.

 I recently saw this on someone’s social media: